JUMP TO SUMMARY

-While it’s true that the Lems Boulder Boot boasts an excellent design and comfortable environment for your foot, there are some aspects of this boot that could, in our opinion, be tweaked slightly to turn this already excellent boot into a stellar one.
-Here are the main considerations for you, as a consumer, to consider when deciding whether or not to give the Lems Boulder Boot a go:
+While it’s true that the Lems Boulder Boot boasts an excellent design and a comfortable environment for your foot, there are some aspects of this boot that could, in our opinion, be tweaked slightly to turn this already excellent boot into a stellar one.
+Here are the main considerations for you, as a consumer, to ponder when deciding whether or not to give the Lems Boulder Boot a go:

-Toe Box Width: One of the most salient features of the Lems Boulder Boot is it's very generous toe box width.
+Toe Box Width: One of the most salient features of the Lems Boulder Boot is its very generous toe box width.
 Though it’s wider than most other boots out there on the market, there are some sets of feet for which it is still not wide enough.
 Those who have very wide feet or very thick toes may still feel some encroachment by the boot’s toe box on the first and fifth toes.
 Tip: This encroachment can usually be eliminated by using the FootFitter Shoe Stretcher to create some additional roominess in any problematic areas.

 Toe Box Shape: The toe box shape of the Boulder Boot—though far better than most options available to consumers—approaches anatomical perfection but doesn’t quite achieve it.
 In our opinion, the toe box shape of this largely unobtrusive boot could be enhanced with a slight widening around the big toe and less angulation around the fourth and fifth toes.
 The latter, in its current form, tends to encroach on the fourth and fifth toes in certain sets of feet, and squaring off this part of the toe box a little bit would make it even more accommodating.